acquia/blt/docs/multisite.md

 ### Drush aliases

-The default Drush site aliases provided by [Acquia Cloud](https://docs.acquia.com/acquia-cloud/drush/aliases) and [Club](https://github.com/acquia/club#usage) are not currently multisite-aware.
+The default Drush site aliases provided by [Acquia Cloud](https://docs.acquia.com/acquia-cloud/drush/aliases) are not currently multisite-aware.
 They will connect to the first ("default") site / database on the subscription by default.
 You will need to create your own Drush aliases for each site.
+It's recommended to copy the alias file provided by the `blt aliases` command for each Acquia CLoud multisite into a separate alias file for each site.
+Simply modify the `uri` and `parent` keys for the aliases within each file to match the correct database / site to the Acquia Cloud environment.

-It's recommended to copy the aliases file provided by Acquia Cloud or Club to create a separate aliases file for each site.
-Simply modify the `uri` and `parent` keys for the aliases within each file to match the correct database / site.
+*Note that the aliases downloaded from Acquia Cloud through the link on your user's Profile > Credenditials > Drush integration page or through the Drush 8 `drush acquia-update` command are not supported on Acquia Cloud Site Factory subscriptions* BLT currently generates drush aliases for each of your Acquia Cloud Site Factory sites with the `blt aliases` command.